-Another method is to partially close the throttle, and leave the student to respond by selecting carburettor heat to HOT and closing the throttle.
+The recommended method is to partially close the throttle, and leave the student to respond by selecting carburettor heat to HOT and closing the throttle.

 Once the student has gained some competence in this exercise you can introduce engine failures with little or no warning – as it would be in the real world.

-The simulation is ended with the instruction to "go around", at which point the student is to immediately carry out a go around.
-In later lessons more emphasis will be placed on the student's decision making to initiate the go around without prompting.
+The simulation is ended with the instruction to "go around", at which point the student is to immediately carry out a go-around.
+In later lessons more emphasis will be placed on the student's decision making to initiate the go-around without prompting.

-It is also important, in later lessons, for the student to complete the exercise through to the landing.
+It's also important, in later lessons, for the student to complete the exercise through to the landing.
 This can be completed by conducting the forced landing over an appropriate aerodrome.

 As a prolonged climb will be required before starting the exercise, a period of level flight is recommended to allow the engine temperature to stabilise before closing the throttle.